NeptuneHub/k3s-supreme-waffle/nextcloud/README.md

 ```
 kubectl apply -f nextcloud-server-pvc.yaml
 ```
+**Important** - if you want to configure nextcloud with TLS support skip this install command and go directly to **CONFIGURATION WITH TLS** chapter.

 Now you can run the install command remember to edit:
 * **nextcloud.host** - put you domain if you have one, or add the ip of your machine.
 * **persistence.storageClass** - we used the local path storage, but if you had longhorn (or a different one) you can also use it

 ```
 helm install nextcloud nextcloud/nextcloud \